 The wellness committees give ownership of the program to the employees themselves.
 When you have a wellness committee your employees feel like the program is theirs and not something that management is trying to do to them.

 Companies with strong leadership support have leaders who participate in the program in very visible ways.
-They participate in campaigns, they participate in team challenges, they talk about the wellness program, they are involved in the evaluation and reports of the program and they personally believe in the benefits of having a healthy lifestyle.
+For example, they participate in campaigns, they participate in team challenges, they talk about the wellness program, they are involved in the evaluation and reports of the program and they personally believe in the benefits of having a healthy lifestyle.

 Even if a worksite doesn’t have strong leadership support in the beginning there are steps you can take to improve leadership support.
 In this previous blog post you will find the complete guide for gaining leadership support.
 It contains everything you need to get your leadership to support your wellness program.